MIT-PAC/droidsafe-src/index.md

 ## DroidSafe Overview

-The DroidSafe project develops novel program analysis techniques to diagnose and remove malicious code from Android mobile applications.
-The DroidSafe project is developed by [MIT's Center for Resilient Software](http://groups.csail.mit.edu/pac/crs/), the [Kestrel Institute](http://www.kestrel.edu/), and [Global InfoTek, Inc](http://www.globalinfotek.com/).
+The DroidSafe project developed novel program analysis techniques to diagnose and remove malicious code from Android mobile applications.
+The DroidSafe project was developed by [MIT's Center for Resilient Software](http://groups.csail.mit.edu/pac/crs/), the [Kestrel Institute](http://www.kestrel.edu/), and [Global InfoTek, Inc](http://www.globalinfotek.com/).
 The core of our system is a static information-flow analysis that operates on either Java bytecode for an application or an application's APK.
 The DroidSafe team co-designed a semantic model of Android runtime behaviors and a static information-flow analysis to achieve acceptable precision, accuracy, and scalability for real-world Android applications.

+## Goals and Disclaimer

+The goal of the DroidSafe project was to achieve a practical balance of scalability, precision, accuracy, and comprehensiveness, given the applications that DARPA wishes to analyze.
+Android is a huge framework, and many Android applications are huge, stressing modern static analysis techniques.
+The DARPA program under which DroidSafe was developed placed sensible restrictions on programs to be analyzed:

+1. Up to 50K LOC (including libraries),
+2. Android 4.4.1 only,
+3. No apps that require Google Play, must run on stock AOSP,
+4. Limited use of reflection,
+5. No dynamic code loading,
+6. Use a limited set of Android API classes, and
+7. No native code.

+This set of applications is important to DARPA because they can place restrictions on their third-party application developers, and for these apps, DARPA wanted an advanced automated analysis system.

+The DroidSafe analysis is a product of these app restrictions.
+DroidSafe was designed to scale for small / medium-sized (complete) programs and really push accuracy and precision.

+Please do not expect to run DroidSafe on large apps from the Google Play store, and expect DroidSafe to complete and/or give you accurate results.
+It was not designed for this, and really, no static, whole-program information flow analysis can achieve all the goals of scalability, precision, accuracy, and comprehensiveness at this time.

+## Components

 The DroidSafe system includes: